landonma/Data-Management-Templates-Project/Implementation_Template/guidance.md

 ## File Organization

 The rule of thumb is that a person familiar with the project's field of research but not familiar with the research project should be able to look at the project's files and understand the data, understand what has been done to the data and why, without having to ask anybody.
 This can be achieved with documentation, and with file organization.

 Best practices about file naming:
 -      All file names should be descriptive of what is in the file.
 Generic names like data.dat are not useful.
 -      It is best to avoid renaming data files.
 Renaming files can break scripts that used the renamed files, and they can break links.
 -      File naming templates are very helpful to create consistency.
-For example, all the data files of a project could be named yyyy-mm-dd_project_site_variable.ext This file name includes information about the date where data was created, the project that the data was collected for, the site where the cata was collected, and the variable recorded.
+For example, all the data files of a project could be named yyyy-mm-dd_project_site_variable.ext This file name includes information about the date where data was created, the project that the data was collected for, the site where the data was collected, and the variable recorded.
 File names that start with the date will be ordered by a computer chronologically if the year-month-day date format is used.
 -      Avoid special characters when naming files: ~ ! @ # $ % ^ & * ( ) \` ; < > ? , [ ] { } ' ".
 -      Avoid spaces when naming files, especially if they are going to be accessed from the command line.
 -      In folders with lots of files for which a file naming convention is not appropriate, it may be helpful to have a text file in the folder explaining what each of the files is.
 These files are often named readme.txt
 -      If the data files are updated often, make sure that there is a robust version control system in place.
 Consider using version control software (e.g. Git) if you are developing code, or have relatively small text based data files that change often.
 -      All researchers contributing files in a common folder should be aware of the expectations of file management in that shared folder.

 ## Formats

 Data standards

 ##### Rationale and resources